PBearson/Get-Started-With-ESP32-OTA/README.md

 ## Run the advanced_https_ota Project

+In the final 2 examples, we will run the last OTA project and see the anti-rollback mechanism in action.
+Navigate to the "advanced_https_ota" directory.
+Create the "server_certs" directory and copy the server certificate to this new directory, just as before.

 ### Updating to a New Security Version

 ### Trying to Update to a Previous Security Version (Anti-Rollback)